How to Swab or Clean Out Your Bari Sax

 So that’s how you clean out your bari saxophone.
 Definitely very gross if you’ve never done it before, and I highly recommend taking a stab at cleaning out your monster of a horn.
 I definitely felt a bit of a difference while playing my horn.

 Interested in more cleaning how-to’s?
-Check out “Time to Clean Your Saxophone?” and my favorite alto sax and tenor sax swabs
+Check out “Time to Clean Your Saxophone?” and also be sure to check out the BetterSax Ultimate Sax Swab Kit for alto and tenor here

 Also be sure to follow BetterSax on Facebook, Instagram, LinkedIn, and YouTube to stay up to date with us for news, giveaways, and other saxophone tips and tricks.